liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/03-making-the-application-available/02-control-menu-apps/00-creating-the-admin-app-intro.markdown

 2. Enter *guestbook-admin* for the *Project name*.

-3. Uncheck *Use default location* and navigate to the `guestbook-mvc` module's
+3. Uncheck *Use default location* and navigate to the `guestbook-web` module's root folder.
-    root folder.

 4. Leave the default settings for Build type, select *panel-app* as